elifrsakn/elifrsakn/README.md

 - 👁️ You can visit my recent work **Mental-health Classifier with XAI**

-- 💬 Ask me about **Python, Torch, Keras, Tensorflow, Scikit-learn**
+- 💬 Ask me about **Python, Torch, Keras, Tensorflow, Scikit-learn, resNet**

 - 📫 How to reach me **elifsakins@gmail.com**